NMA93/Accessibility-Designer-Guide/docs/accessibility-in-general/why-it-is-important.md

 ## Accessible design does not have to be boring

 A prejudice that is heard again and again is that barrier-free design is boring and restricts creativity.
 I am always surprised by this attitude.
 Is UX design really just "fancy digital product design"?
 For me, it is more the recognition of problems and their solution.
 This does not mean that the solution cannot be aesthetically pleasing.
-But there is more to a well-balanced digital product than just making it beautiful. **Behind it there is a strategy for the architecture, for the content, for the code and for the design**.
+But there is more to a well-balanced digital product than just making it beautiful.
+Behind it there is a strategy for the architecture, for the content, for the code and for the design.

 As a designer, if I know the rules of accessible design, I know how to push the limits.
 Within these rules, beautiful results can be achieved that improve usability for all user groups.